n1tik91/Number-Guesser/README.md

 A simple command-line game written in Go where the user guesses a randomly generated number between 1 and 100.
 This project is designed for beginners learning Go programming.

----

-## 📖 Overview

-The **Number Guessing Game** is a fun and interactive way to practice coding with Go.
-The program generates a random number and gives feedback for each user guess, guiding them toward the correct answer.

----

 ## 🚀 Features